mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

     --auto-deploy
 ```

-Thanks to `--auto-deploy` our changes to the API will always be deployed automatically.
+Thanks to `--auto-deploy` our changes to the API will automatically become available to API clients.
 This is great for development, but you might want to disable this in production.

 ### Create a route and call the Step Functions state machine